ushahidi/platform-mobile/plugins/cordova-plugin-email/README.md

     isHtml:  true
 });
 ```

+When building for the browser, you *cannot* use HTML in the body content.
+Internally, this plugin generates a "mailto:"-style link to support browsers, and the mailto URI scheme only supports plain text body content.
+See [RFC6068](https://www.ietf.org/rfc/rfc6068.txt) for more details on mailto URIs.

 ### Get informed when the view has been dismissed
 The `open` method supports additional callback to get informed when the view has been dismissed.